CyberMiles/web3-cmt.js/docs/api/cmt.md

 web3.cmt.getSyncing(callback(error, result){ ... })
 ```

 This property is read only and returns the sync object.
+JSON RPC method: `cmt_syncing`.

 ### Returns